coder-qicao/DreamPRM-1.5/README.md

-# OraclePRM: Unlocking the Potential of Each Instance for Multimodal Process Reward Model Training
+# DreamPRM-1.5: Unlocking the Potential of Each Instance for Multimodal Process Reward Model Training
-This repository holds the code and data of [OraclePRM: Unlocking the Potential of Each Instance for Multimodal Process Reward Model Training](https://arxiv.org/abs/2505.20241).
+This repository holds the code and data of [DreamPRM-1.5: Unlocking the Potential of Each Instance for Multimodal Process Reward Model Training](https://arxiv.org/abs/2505.20241).

 ## News 🚀🚀🚀
 * Update on Sep 5, 2025: release codes, checkpoints and paper

 ## Abstract
-> **OraclePRM: Unlocking the Potential of Each Instance for Multimodal Process Reward Model Training**
+> **DreamPRM-1.5: Unlocking the Potential of Each Instance for Multimodal Process Reward Model Training**
 > Training multimodal process reward models (PRMs) is challenged by distribution shifts and noisy data.
-We introduce OraclePRM, an instance-reweighted framework that adaptively adjusts the importance of each training example via bi-level optimization.
+We introduce DreamPRM-1.5, an instance-reweighted framework that adaptively adjusts the importance of each training example via bi-level optimization.
 > We design two complementary strategies: Instance Table, effective for smaller datasets, and Instance Net, scalable to larger ones.
-> Integrated into test-time scaling, OraclePRM achieves 84.6 accuracy on the MMMU benchmark, surpassing GPT-5-mini.
-Moreover, a sanity check using test-distribution meta data shows OraclePRM can closely approach oracle-level performance, highlighting its potential to fully exploit each training instance.
+> Integrated into test-time scaling, DreamPRM-1.5 achieves 84.6 accuracy on the MMMU benchmark, surpassing GPT-5-mini.
+Moreover, a sanity check using test-distribution meta data shows DreamPRM-1.5 can closely approach oracle-level performance, highlighting its potential to fully exploit each training instance.

 ## Table of Contents
 1. [Overview](#installation)